ChanaFerrari514/BookHubApi/README.md

         {
             "success": true
         }
-### Contributing
+### REMINDER

+This still a work in process.
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please submit an issue or a pull request.
+You will probably find issues or have suggestions for improvement, please submit an issue or a pull request.

 Also feel free to create addtional routes, controllers or any other services as needed to expand the functionality of the API.

+### Message to my teachers

+Dear teachers,

+I wanted to express my thoughts regarding the backend project that I have been working on.
+Although I encoutred difficulties along the way and was unable to complete it withing the given deadline, I want to assure you that my learning journey has been invaluable.

+Throughout this project, I have face numerous challenges and stuggled with various concepts.
+What I mean is that the process of making mistakes, seeking help, reading documentation, and learning from those experiences has been extremely beneficial for my growth as a student.
+I have gained valuable knowledge and skills along the way.
+This project has been a catalyst for my learning, and I have in mind to continue working on it even after the deadline has passed.

+I would like to thank you for taking the time and for your understanding and support.

+Sincerely,

+Charlyne C.F